MikhailKuklin/WIP_mlflow_models_registry_example/README.md

 ## WIP!!!
 Part 2.
 */scripts/prefect_flow.py* code includes reogranized code for demonstration of orchestration by Prefect

-## WIP!!!
-Part 3.
+## Part 3.
-*/web-service-flask/* folder codes and files necessary for deployment of the model as a web service
+*/web-service-flask/* folder codes and files necessary for deployment of the model as a web service in a Docker :whale:

 ## !!!NOT STARTED Part 4.
 Model monitoring with Evidently package